caiquegaspar/vuesheetz/docs/guide/index.md

 ## Overview

-VueSheetz is a versatile and feature-rich JavaScript library that provides a powerful spreadsheet-like interface for displaying and manipulating tabular data in web applications.
+VueSheetz is a versatile and feature-rich Vue component that provides a powerful spreadsheet-like interface for displaying and manipulating tabular data in web applications.

 You can learn more about the project in the [What is VueSheetz](./what) section.